-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2018 and 2017 (In 000's of Canadian dollars, unless otherwise noted)
+Almonty Industries Inc. Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2019 and 2018 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

-Santos Mine.
-The restoration provision represents management's estimate of the present value of the rehabilitation costs relating to the mine site which are estimated to total \$877 and are to be incurred beginning in 2027 after the Daytal ceases processing operations.
+There is a restoration provision of \$764 (September 30, 2018 - \$746) with respect to Daytal's future obligation to restore and reclaim the mine once it has ceased the processing of tungsten from the Los Santos Mine.
+The restoration provision represents management's estimate of the present value of the rehabilitation costs relating to the mine site which are estimated to total \$876 and are to be incurred beginning in 2027 after the Daytal ceases processing operations.
 Daytal has used a 5.5% discount rate and assumes an inflation rate of 2% per year in calculating its estimates.
 The Company has filed, and is awaiting final approval of its mine plan and restoration provision by the relevant authorities in Spain.
 Banco Popular has posted a bank warranty of \$270 (€180) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the mining property as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Mine.

-There is a restoration provision of \$2,145 (2017 - \$2,208) with respect to WCM's future obligation to restore and reclaim the mine.
-The cost of the restoration provision is estimated to be \$2,276.
-WCM has used a 3.25% discount rate and assumed an inflation rate of 1.5% per year in calculating its estimates.
-As at September 30, 2018, the Company had \$1,245 (2017 - \$1,300) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection based on a revised mine plan approved in 2015.
-Subsequent to September 30, 2018, WCM was placed in voluntary liquidation (note 19).
+There is a restoration provision of \$2,174 (September 30, 2018 - \$2,145) with respect to WCM's future obligation to restore and reclaim the mine.
+The cost of the restoration provision is estimated to be \$2,307.
+WCM used a 3.25% discount rate and assumed an inflation rate of 1.5% per year in calculating its estimates.
+As at March 31, 2019, the Company had \$1,262 (September 30, 2018 - \$1,245) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection based on a revised mine plan approved in 2015.
+During the six months ended March 31, 2019, WCM was placed into voluntary liquidation.

-There is a restoration provision of \$482 (2017 - \$247) with respect to the Woulfe properties.
+There is a restoration provision of \$487 (September 30, 2018 - \$482) with respect to the Woulfe properties.
 The provision was determined based on a levy imposed by the relevant local government authority.

-b) Included in other long-term liabilities is \$390 (2017 - \$455) related to employee benefit obligations in respect of government mandated pension plans in Woulfe's Korean subsidiary and in BTW.
+b) Included in other long-term liabilities is \$351 (September 30, 2018 - \$390) related to employee benefit obligations in respect of government mandated pension plans in Woulfe's Korean subsidiary and in BTW.

-11. Share Capital
+10. Share Capital